NiGereEpps/SearchSentiment/README.md

 This project is addressing the bias, lack of representation, and misrepresentation of minorities (specifically black people and culture) in AI.
 These issues range from healthcare, prison systems, image matching, speech, and more popularly facial recognition.

 This project focuses on AI search result generation bias in the form of a Firefox addon.
 The goal of this tool is to understand and reveal the hidden impact of AI and what type of sentiment (analyzed numerically) that it produces when being used.
 Its focus is on Google Search and the results / sentiment scores that it gives for various inputs.
+Sentiment analysis is done with the Node.js package [sentiment](https://www.npmjs.com/package/sentiment) which uses the [AFINN-165](https://github.com/words/afinn-165) wordlist on the search query results to generate a score based on the words used.
+A higher score is regarded as more optimisitc, hopeful, and positive.
+On the contrary, a lower score is regarded as more pessimstic and negative.

 <!-- GETTING STARTED -->